Lion and Sun: After the Constitutional Revolution

-In the Fifth Amendment to the Constitution of 1906, the lion and sun motif in the flag of Iran was described as a passant lion that holds a saber in its paw and with the sun in its background.
+In the Fifth Amendment to the Constitution of 1906, the Lion and Sun motif in the flag of Iran was described as a passant lion that holds a saber in its paw and with the sun in its background.
 A decree dated September 4, 1910, specified the exact details of the logo, including the lion's tail ("like an italic S"), the position and the size of the lion, his paw, the sword, and the sun.

 Najmabadi observes a parallel symbolism on wall hangings produced between the lion/sun and Reza Khan/motherland, after Reza Khan's successful coup.
 The coy sun is protected by the lion and Rezakhan is the hero who should protect the motherland.
 Under Reza Shah the sun's female facial features were removed and the sun was portrayed more realistically and merely with rays.
 In the military contexts the Pahlavi Crown was added to the motif.

-The Pahlavis adopted the lion and sun emblem from Qajars, but they replaced the Kiani Crown with the Pahlavi Crown.
+The Pahlavis adopted the Lion and Sun emblem from Qajars, but they replaced the Kiani Crown with the Pahlavi Crown.
 Persian symbolism was reintroduced to the motif.
 As is discussed in Persian traditions, the lion had been the symbol of kingship and symbol of Rostam's heroism in Shahnameh.

 The many historical meanings of the emblem, while provide a solid ground for its power as the national emblem of Iran, have also provided the rich ground for competing symbols of Iranian identity.
 One important campaign to abolish the emblem was initiated by Mojtaba Minuvi in 1929.
-In a report prepared at the request of the Iranian embassy in London, he insisted that the lion and sun is Turkic in origin.
+In a report prepared at the request of the Iranian embassy in London, he insisted that the Lion and Sun is Turkic in origin.
 He recommended that the government replaces it with Derafsh-e-Kaviani: "One cannot attributed a national historical story to the lion-and-sun emblem, for it has no connection to ancient pre-Islamic history, there is no evidence that Iranians designed or created it....
-We might as well get rid of this remnant of the Turkish people and adopt the flag that symbolizes our mythical grandeur, that is Derafsh-e-Kaviani".
+We might as well get rid of this remnant of the Turkish people and adopt the flag that symbolises our mythical grandeur, that is Derafsh-e-Kaviani".
 His suggestion was ignored.
 The symbol was challenged during World War I, while Hassan Taqizadeh was publishing the Derafsh-e-Kaviani newspaper in Berlin.
-In his newspaper, he argued that the lion and sun is neither Iranian in origin nor very ancient as people assume.
-He insisted that the lion and sun should be replaced by the more Iranian symbol of Derafsh-e-Kaviani.
+In his newspaper, he argued that the Lion and Sun is neither Iranian in origin nor very ancient as people assume.
+He insisted that the Lion and Sun should be replaced by the more Iranian symbol of Derafsh-e-Kaviani.